wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
+= 4.5.49 =
+- Store settings allow you to change currency for the price filter

 = 4.5.48 =
 - Small update to the z-index of most admin menu's
 - Some removals of mysql functions because 3.9 uses mysqli